debasmita-econ/debasmita-econ.github.io/_posts/2021-02-06-organizational-toolkit-2021.md

 ## [Notion](https://www.notion.so/product)

-The biggest change to my workflow in 2021 is that I've *finally* made the switch to Notion.
+The biggest change to my workflow in 2021 is that I finally made the switch to Notion.
 And I'm obsessed!

 ![alt text](https://maria-antoniak.github.io/resources/images/notion_dashboard.png "Notion screenshot")